vincentoh7788/vehicle-backend/README.md

 # Vehicle Counting Application Backend using Deep Learning
-The Deep Learning Model used is YOLOv8.
+The model YOLOv8 is chosen among 4 models to be deployed within the application.
 The model is trained with 1000+ data within Malaysian traffic dataset. https://app.roboflow.com/project-ch1aj/vehicle-detection-swchc/8
 <br> The backend is created in REST API using Flask
 <br>
 Model evaluation: